MonetDBSolutions/airtraffic-benchmark/README.md

 - run `make download` to run the downloads for the current node, as identified by the `hostname` command.

-- run `make downloads` to run the downloads for all nodes on the current node.
+- run `make download-all` to run the downloads for all nodes on the current node.
   This can be convenient if there is a shared filesystem across all nodes.

 - run `make schema-NODENAME` to execute the CREATE statements for a node.